ruppatel115/ZillowDBProject/README.md

 Open up your local command line and paste link below to access AWS hosted database:

-psql -h zillow.cfnpydopbn5f.us-east-2.rds.amazonaws.com -p 5432 -U postgres
+psql -h zillow.cfnpydopbn5f.us-east-2.rds.amazonaws.com -p 5432 -d postgres -U guests

-user password: zillow123
+user password: zillowpass

 from here you can access and manipulate database however you please; below are some queries I have created: